jonsl/NtpClient/README.md

-# ntp_client
+# NtpClientMonitor
-An ntp client written in java
+An NTP Client Monitor written in java.